 Here’s how our first AMA went:

-Q: Can I write in a plugin to extend Scylla?
+Q: Can I write in a plugin to extend ScyllaDB?

 Avi: Right now you cannot.
 We do have support for Lua, which can be used to write plugins, but we did not yet prepare any extension points that you can actually use.
 You can only use them to write User Defined Functions (UDFs) for now.
 But we do have Lua as infrastructure for plugins.
 So if you have an idea for something you would need a plugin for, just file an issue or write to the users mailing list and we can see if it’s something that will be useful for many users.
 Then we can consider writing this extension point.
 And then you’ll be able to write your extensions with our extension language, Lua.

-Q: What did you take from the KVM/OSv projects to use in Scylla?
+Q: What did you take from the KVM/OSv projects to use in ScyllaDB?

 Avi: KVM and OSv taught us how to talk directly to the hardware and how to be mindful of every cycle; how to drive the efficiency.
 KVM was designed for use on large machines so we had to be very careful when architecting it for multi-core.
 And the core counts have only increased since then.
 So it taught us how to both deal with large SMP [Symmetric Multiprocessor] systems and also how to deal with highly asynchronous systems.

 OSv is basically an extension of that so we used a lot of our learnings from KVM to write OSv in the same way, dealing with highly parallel systems and trying to do everything asynchronously.
 So that the system does not block on locks and instead just switches to do something else.
 These are all ideas that we used in ScyllaDB.
 More in Seastar than ScyllaDB.
 Seastar is the underlying engine.

 There is also the other aspect, which is working on a large scale open source project.
 We are doing the same thing here with a very widely dispersed team of developers.
 I think our developers come from around fifteen countries.
 This is something that we’re used to from Linux, and it is a great advantage for us.